-What does that mean for homebuyers looking for a home loan and for homeowners who want to refinance a mortgage?
-Simply that as inflation rises, mortgage rates may follow suit.
+Homebuyers looking for a home loan and homeowners who want to refinance a mortgage need to know that mortgage rates may rise as inflation increases.

 When inflation is on the rise and the economy is in danger of overheating, the Fed may raise interest rates to cool things down.

 Lenders charge interest to borrowers who take out loans and lines of credit as a premium for the right to use the lender’s money.

 Higher rates can make borrowing more expensive while also providing more interest to savers.
 People borrowing less and saving more can have a cooling effect on the economy.